jliu88/analysis_console/README.md

 **platform**: string title of the platform in the xml file

 ### Running
+#### Writting the script
+Import the module and feed it arguments.
+For example:

+x = analaysis_console.tools(df, metric)

+x.run()

+See example.py for additional examples

+#### Displaying the chart
 Run a bokeh server and point it at the script directory.

-For example, create a script name plotter.py.
+For example, if your script is named example.py.
-Then run:
+Open the console and run:
->bokeh serve plotter.py
+>bokeh serve example.py
 Now navigate to the following URL in a browser:
 >http://localhost:5006/plotter.py

 You can also enter:
->bokeh serve plotter.py --show and it will directly open the page
+>bokeh serve example.py --show and it will directly open the page

 ### In Progress